 What the Agent Does

-- Authenticates — obtains credentials to act on your behalf, ensuring all knowledge base access respects your permissions
+The agent worker handles everything involved in generating a response to your message:- Authenticates — obtains credentials to act on your behalf, ensuring all knowledge base access respects your permissions

 - Loads context — fetches your conversation history to understand follow-up questions